Call (866) 623-9500 2008 N Garey Ave, Pomona, CA 91767

 On this page:

 Innovation Projects aim to foster learning and improvement.
 They are funded through the Mental Health Services Act (MHSA) and administered locally through Tri-City Mental Health.
 Innovation projects introduce new and creative mental health approaches that are designed to be learned from.
-Each project jas a set duration, and are carefully evaluated.
-They offer a chance to explore new and innovative solutions that could enhance mental health services in communities, now and in the future.
-Across California, these projects allow counties to experiment with new, untested mental health approaches and adapt existing ones, with the goal of establishing effective best practices for tomorrow.
+Each project has a set duration, and are carefully evaluated.
+Across California, these projects allow countiese to explore new and innovative solutions that could enhance mental health services in communities, now and in the future.

 Current Innovation Projects